Saeglopur-1/Saeglopur-1/README.md

 About me:

-1. Focus on end-to-end ML systems for time-series forecasting, medical diagnostics, and NLP
+1. Focus on end-to-end ML systems for RL, time-series forecasting, medical diagnostics, and NLP
 2. Lead full-cycle technical projects from architecture design to production deployment
 3. Bridge engineering rigor with clinical/automotive applications